 Foundation subjects

-In our geography topic this half term, the class will be planning and carrying out a fieldwork investigation into services in our local area.
+In our geography topic this half term, the class will be comparing a local city (Newcastle) with a city in a South American country.

-In French lessons, we will be learning about how to talk about food and drink.
-This will include stating preferences and learning how to order in a French speaking country We have a French lesson once a week and spend an extra five minutes each day revising key concepts.
+In French lessons we will be learning about how to talk about visiting countries around the world.
+The children will learn vocabulary based on travelling and will learn more about which countries have French as a main language.
+We have a French lesson once a week and spend an extra five minutes each day revising key concepts.

-Our topic in PSHE will be Keeping Ourselves Safe.
+Our topic in PSHE will be Rights and Respect.

 We believe that any work you do at home with your child should be simple and purposeful.
 We would ask you to support your child in the following: